 - School systems and governments: provides valuable data to support high quality teaching and learning; and drives school improvement.

-Results and reports:
+Results and reports

 - how your child has performed in relation to other students in the same year group, and

 Information around school performance is published in summary and national reports as well as being available on the MySchool website.